 The Joyful Quill invites dreamers, doers and dabblers to deepen their writing life.
-We welcome writers of all types and at all stages of writing, and offer Amherst Writers and Artists workshops, Journal to the Self workshops, and our own Joyful Quill Joy of Writing workshop.
+We welcome writers of all types and at all stages of writing, and offer Amherst Writers and Artists workshops, journal writing workshops, and our own Joyful Quill Joy of Writing workshop.

 Our latest post: Craft Matters: Timing is Everything.
 Or is it? (this is a repost from Lesley’s personal blog, the Art of Practice)